jgoodz/Aion-AVM-Starter-Guide/README.md

 </properties>
 ```

 ---

 **Contract Main-class**:

 Verify contract's main class is same as entry in **contract.main.class** property in pom.xml's plugin section.
+This is done automatically so you won't have to change anything.

 ```
 <contract.main.class>org.test.HelloAvm</contract.main.class>
 ```

 **Class-Verifier for whitelist classes**

 To enable class-verifier goal which verifies usage of allowed apis in the contract, you need to make sure that "class-verifier" goal is uncommented in pom.xml.
 This goal is executed during compile phase of maven build cycle.